alexjporrasp/maltego-import-vtgraph/README.md

 where <vtgraph_id> refers to the ID of the graph you want to import and <output_csv>
 refers to the path of the out CSV file.

+Open Maltego menu, select import, and then "Import an exported table".
+Look for the CSV you have just created and that would be it.